Shibuya

 Entertainment, movement, environment.

-Regina promotes her origins through her landscapes with repeated elements found in most of her works: roads, flowers, leaves, trees, forests, letters and houses.
+Regina promotes her origins through her landscapes with repeated elements found in most of her work: roads, flowers, leaves, trees, forests, letters, and houses.

 Travel is her source of inspiration: from Japan she recalls striking images that she captured with her camera and that help her to capture the visions of a particular moment.

-Japan provided her with a visual and experimental richness that has allowed her to develop an enduring interpretation of this culture.
+Japan provided her with a visual and experimental richness allowing her to develop an enduring interpretation of this culture.

 Aims